(I need a gimmick, so I’m only doing games with at least one team over .500.)

-This post is for voting and discussion in the 42nd round of balloting for the Circle of Greats.
-This round adds to the ballot those players born in 1936.
+This post is for voting and discussion in the 60th round of balloting for the Circle of Greats (COG).
+This round begins to add those players born in 1922.
 Rules and lists are after the jump.
 Read the rest of this entry

 After barely being nosed out by John Smoltz in the 1924 round voting, Duke Snider appeared on eight more ballots than last round, a level of support that proved more than enough to become the 59th inductee into the High Heat Stats Circle of Greats.
 More on the Duke and the voting, after that ever-present jump.
 Read the rest of this entry

 @Yankees 2, Athletics 1 — Victorious versatility by Masahiro Tanaka, who garnered his first win yet when backed by less than 3 runs.
 To say it wasn’t his most impressive effort — 4 Ks, a walk and 5 hits in six innings — discounts the level of the competition (MLB’s top offense, park-adjusted), and speaks to how quickly he’s become entrenched among the game’s elite, leading the AL in ERA and WHIP.
 But it was typical in other ways.

 @Padres 3, Pirates 2 – Everth Cabrera’s perfect push bunt was the lone safety for the winners.
 But it sparked a 2-run opening frame, thanks to Francisco Liriano’s wildness and two defensive gaffes behind him (one mental, one physical).
 Three more free passes (one to Ian Kennedy) forced in the third run, and the San Diego bullpen locked down late as usual.

 (I kept hoping to get to the late games, but life intervened.
 These are games of Tuesday, June 3.)